NA-SODINN: a deep learning algorithm for exoplanet image detection based on residual noise regimes: Model evaluation

 An important aspect to consider when comparing algorithms in ROC space is to optimally choose their model parameters.
-In the case of annular-PCA, we use five principal components for each annulus as a good compromise to get a high S/N for injected companions, especially in the speckle-dominated regime.
+In the case of annular-PCA, we use one, five, and ten principal components for each annulus as a good compromise to analyse its performance.
 For the various versions of \varSODINN{}, we need to define two main parameters: the list of principal components $\mathcal{PC} = (pc_1, pc_2, \ldots, pc_m)$ that are used to produce each sample in both the MLAR sequence and S/N curve, and the level of injected fluxes used for making $c_+$ class samples (see Sect. \ref{sec:sodinn}).
-For \varSODINN{}, we used the criterion based on the cumulative explained variance ratio (CEVR), as proposed by \citet{Gomez2018Supervised}, to define the range of $\mathcal{PC}$.
-For NA-\varSODINN{} and the hybrid models, we instead rely on the novel \varPmaps{}s technique presented in Sect.~\ref{sec:regimes}, and we choose a list of $m=13$ principal components centered around the principal component where the maximum S/N is reached ($pc_{peak}$ hereafter, denoted by a white circle in the \varPmaps{}).
-By comparing $pc_{peak}$ with the principal component where the 90\% CEVR is reached in \varPmaps{}s for both $sph2$ and $nrc3$ \varADI{} sequences (Figs.~\ref{fig:pvalues_map_sph2} and \ref{fig:pvalues_map_nirc3}), we observe that at some angular separations, the S/N peak is not well captured by the CEVR metric.
-This suggests that the use of CEVR as a figure of merit for choosing the $\mathcal{PC}$ list is not always optimal for the training.
-Regarding the injected fake companion fluxes, we choose for all SODINN-based models a range of fluxes that correspond to an S/N between one and three in the PCA-processed frame.
-This range of fluxes does generally not lead to class overlapping, where $c_{+}$ and $c_{-}$ class samples would look too similar.
-However, in order to avoid FPs in the final detection map, the user may consider higher flux ranges in those data sets where the level of noise is higher.
-Finally, to build the ROC curve, we consider a list of S/N thresholds ranging from 0.1 to 4.4 in steps of 0.01 for annular PCA, while for the SODINN-based models we use a list of probability thresholds from 0.09 to 0.99 in steps of 0.01.
-All SODINN-based models are trained on balanced training sets containing around $10^{5}$ samples for each class.
+For \varSODINN{}, we used the criterion based on the CEVR, as proposed by \citet{Gomez2018Supervised}, to define the $\mathcal{PC}$ list.
+For NA-\varSODINN{} and the hybrid models, we instead rely on the novel \varPmaps{}s technique, and we choose a list of $m=15$ principal components centred around $k$ (Sect.~\ref{sec:nasodinn_generation}).
+Regarding the injected fake companion fluxes, we choose for all SODINN-based models a range of fluxes that correspond to an S/N between one and three in the PCA-processed frame with one principal component (Appendix~\ref{sec:appendixB}).
+This range of fluxes does not generally lead to class overlapping, where $c_{+}$ and $c_{-}$ class samples would look too similar.
+However, in order to avoid FPs in the final detection map, the user may consider higher flux ranges.
+Finally, to build the ROC curve, we consider a list of S/N thresholds ranging from 0.1 to 4.5 in steps of 0.5 for annular PCA, while for the SODINN-based models, we use a list of confidence thresholds from 0.09 to 0.99 in steps of 0.1.
+All SODINN-based models are trained on balanced training sets containing around $10^{5}$ samples for each class using an NVIDIA GeForce RTX 3070 graphics processing unit (GPU).